mstksg/inCode/copy/entries/foldl-adjunction.md

 getting a `Right`.
 To go into `(b, b)`, you have to able to ask what goes in the first field, and what goes in the right field.
 Both `Either a a -> b` and `a -> (b, b)` have to answer the same questions.
-(A fun exercise would be to write the functions to convert between the two)
+(A fun exercise would be to write the functions to convert between the two --- [one solution is here][eitherex])

+!!![eitherex]:adjunctions/foldl.hs "seST ::"

 ### Big Picture